-- Siebert will review your LOI and respond in approximately three to five business days after the LOI deadline for the grant cycle.
+- Siebert will review your LOI and respond in approximately five business days after the LOI deadline for the grant cycle.
 You will be informed via email if your LOI is approved or denied with the necessary information for completing a full grant application if approved.

 - Submit a Grant Application

 - Preview the grant application questions (PDF) that are applicable to your program/project:

 - Complete your application before deadline dates.
 If you anticipate not being able to meet a deadline, contact us as early as possible and we will advise.